aminbenmansour/model-stacking-blending/README.md

 blending is used to describe the specific application of stacking where the meta-model is trained on the predictions made by base-models on a hold-out validation dataset.
 In this context, stacking is reserved for a meta-model that is trained on out-of fold predictions during a cross-validation procedure

+## Stacking

+Stacking or stacked generalisation was introduced by Wolpert.
+In the essence, stacking makes prediction by using a meta-model trained from a pool of base models — the base models are first trained using training data and asked to give their prediction; a different meta model is then trained to use the outputs from base models to give the final prediction.
+The process is actually quite simple.
+To train a base model, K-fold cross validation technique is used.

 ## Blending

 blending is relatively easier than stacking, it does not require k-fold cross-validation. the following pictures illustrates how it is performed.